 From there, you can send emails containing offers targeted to each segment’s unique characteristics — and increase your sales.

 Your chosen email service should help you automate common ecommerce marketing scenarios, such as post-purchase follow-ups and the sending of winback emails.
-And cart reminders too, given how abandoned cart emails reap 3X more conversions than other automated email campaigns!
+They should provide cart abandonment solutions too, given how abandoned cart emails reap 3X more conversions than other automated email campaigns!